d-casey/pokemon/README.md

 The code itself is broken down into some simple reusable pure components (InfoList and CarouselItem), with the components in the screens directory doing the data fetching and organising.

 The data is only fetched with the entry level component (<Pokedex />) first loads.
 There are clear next steps to continue working on this app and improving it.

+### Thought on this progress

+Overall I was pretty happy to have a working app that fetches pokemon data, displays the data in a carousel, adds data to the state and passes it between screens, whilst also implementing the tab nav.

+This is just an example of one day of refamiliarising myself with React Native.
+It is all still there and will come back very quickly as I think this shows!

 ### Next Steps